parallelworks/Dockerfiles/paraviewDockerfile/README.md

 ### Building the docker:

--   Building the docker using the Dockerfile requires downloading the Paraview binary from <https://www.paraview.org/download/> and unpacking the archive.
-Then remove the .tar.gz file from the directory to make the building process a bit faster.
+-   The Dockerfile downloads Salome binary from <https://www.paraview.org/download/> The build may fail if the address above changes on ParaView website.
 -   Build the docker image by running this command:

     ``` example